hashim46/Project2/README.md

 The UseState() was utilized to store values like input values async function was used to fetch the data from an api

-# Link to the netliffy website
+# Link to the netlify website
 https://endearing-palmier-dddfa7.netlify.app/